rocket-pool/RPIPs/RPIPs/RPIP-71.md

 This design chooses a phased approach in which minipools are exited before moving on to megapools.

 The definition of the withdrawal shortfall aims to only trigger exits when existing sources of liquidity are insufficient to satisfy the Withdrawal Queue as far as feasible (for example, ETH rewards in minipool contracts are not included here).
-While minipools are still around, we rely on the oDAO to track voluntary minipool exits off-chain, because tracking these on-chain would be challenging.
+While minipools are still around, we rely on the oDAO to track voluntary minipool exits off-chain, because tracking this on-chain would be challenging.
 Requiring additional exits only when the shortfall is at least 32 ETH ensures that the mechanism is not forced to exit a whole validator to cover a residual amount that can reasonably be filled by future rewards or natural inflows.

 Using the oDAO for minipools also allows us to order exits based on commission, which marginally improves rETH APR in response to rETH demand reduction.